arnolde/Mobile-Phone-Cell-Scan-Viszualization/README.md

 1,8185_15638,8185,11.45344726875059,48.14737021184762,2017-05-01 06:50,MON,6,50,20,0,1581.0,60
 1,8185_15638,8185,11.457450692596685,48.146417788523856,2017-05-01 06:55,MON,6,55,20,0,1581.0,60
 1,8185_15638,15638,11.457450692596685,48.146417788523856,2017-05-01 06:59,MON,6,59,20,0,1581.0,60
-2,8174_8185,8174,11.410571516906163,48.15152679449321,2017-05-01 07:00,MON,7,0,40,0,1999.0,60

-Assuming that our ESP-Scanner-Devices are distributed over the town - we will have up to 60m between our scanner devices ( or more ).
-To visualize this in Folium we extra generate some random-Points between those
+Assuming that our ESP-Scanner-Devices are distributed over the town - we will have up to 60m between our scanner devices ( or more if we can use far-range-transmitters).
+To visualize this in Folium we extra generate some random-Points between those Scanners.
-Scanners.
 In Reality: as much of those Scanners would be distributed - as better and precize  the Scan-Results will be.
 One scenario would be to add this devices into Street-Lamps:
 ![image](https://user-images.githubusercontent.com/37293282/75033955-5ecfb480-54ac-11ea-9d2b-69a370191c14.png) pic is showing a prototype we made some year ago. the follow up model was better integrated.:
 ![image](https://user-images.githubusercontent.com/37293282/75034187-f6cd9e00-54ac-11ea-8056-15ef7232df79.png)  only the Antenna was on Top of the Lamp.